Islandora-Devops/isle-dc/docs/troubleshooting.md

 ## Logging

 To view the Drupal logs from the shell, from your `isle-dc` directory, enter `docker-compose logs -f drupal`.
+That last argument is the service name, which can be swapped out or can actually be multiple (e.g. `drupal solr fcrepo`) or it can be empty, in which case you will see ALL logs.

 ## "Your clock is ahead/behind" certificate error